Macaque Monkeys Explained

 Why Macaques Are So Adaptable

-If a macaque learns that food appears in a certain place, it may remember that.
-If it sees another macaque open a container, approach a food source, or avoid danger, it may learn from watching.
-Social learning allows useful behaviors to spread through a group.
+Macaque adaptability comes from intelligence, memory, flexible diets, physical confidence, and social learning.
+If a macaque learns that food appears in a certain place, it may remember that place.
+If one macaque discovers a food source, others may learn by watching.

 Macaque Social Groups

-Grooming and Relationships
+Grooming and Communication

 Macaques and Food